MatthiasvB/concurrent_rust/README.md

 If the amount of resources that the workers can use to perform their work is limited, somebody has to decide which worker gets to use those resources when.

 When that somebody is the operating system, we call the thread an OS thread or a kernel level thread.
-The operating is pretty efficient in scheduling threads to run, but we may be able to do even better from within our own program, since we have more knowlegde of what's going on and can avoid some of the work that is associated with switching between OS threads.
+The operating system is pretty efficient in scheduling threads to run, but we may be able to do even better from within our own program, since we have more knowlegde of what's going on and can avoid some of the work that is associated with switching between OS threads.

-They way we are able to perform this scheduling ourserves is by splitting the entirety of instructions that make up our program into distinct green threads or user level threads that are able to run independently of each other.
+They way we are able to perform this scheduling ourselves is by splitting the entirety of instructions that make up our program into distinct green threads or user level threads that are able to run independently of each other.
 Instead of creating one kernel level thread per green thread, we only create a limited amount (possibly even just one), and then run those green threads consecutively on those.
 An added bonus is when our green threads are interruptible at strategic breakpoints (whenever something is happening that is not CPU bound), because then we can just do something else while waiting for the harddrive or the network.

 ### Kernel level threads

 As described, kernel level threads are an operating system thing.
-There are many processes running on a typical computer, and each of consists of one or more threads.
+There are many processes running on a typical computer, and each of them consists of one or more threads.
 We only have a limited number of tools / CPU cores, so the operating system is busy all the time deciding who gets those tools when.
 This is no simple task.

 ### Green threads

 Using kernel level threads is the only way to achieve parallelism.
 But sometimes we just need our program to flexibly jump between different things that need to be done, without doing multiple things at a time.
 We _could_ do this with kernel level threads.
 But it might be wasteful of resources, because we may be able to schedule work more efficiently than the OS could.
-After all, we know better what's happening in our program.

 A green thread is a line of commands that exists within our program.
 Like, when a HTTP request comes in: "Read the body and make a database query.
 Then read the DB response, make a computation based on it, and write the result back to the network socket".
 Querying the database will likely take a signifacant amount of time.
 That's why we'd better make this thread interruptible